interlay/interlay.github.io/docs/guides/governance.md

 ?> We recommend you reach out the community on [Discord](https://discord.gg/interlay) in the #product-feedback channel before creating a proposal.

-#### Option A for simple proposals: Submiting a Preimage and a Proposal in two transactions
+#### Option A for simple proposals: Submitting a Preimage and a Proposal in two transactions

 ##### 1. Create and submit a Preimage